caddyserver/website/src/docs/markdown/caddyfile/options.md

 Allows configuring [listener wrappers](/docs/json/apps/http/servers/listener_wrappers/), which can modify the behaviour of the socket listener.
 They are applied in the given order.

+###### `tls`

-There is a special no-op [`tls`](/docs/json/apps/http/servers/listener_wrappers/tls/) listener wrapper provided as a standard module which marks where TLS should be handled in the chain of listener wrappers.
+The `tls` listener wrapper is a no-op listener wrapper that marks where the TLS listener should be in a chain of listener wrappers.
 It should only be used if another listener wrapper must be placed in front of the TLS handshake.
-This _does not_ enable TLS for a server; e.g. if this is used on your `:80` HTTP server, it will still act as a no-op.

-The included [`http_redirect`](/docs/json/apps/http/servers/listener_wrappers/http_redirect/) listener wrapper can look at the first few bytes of an incoming request to determine if it's likely HTTP (instead of TLS), and trigger an HTTP-to-HTTPS redirect on the same port but using the `https://` scheme.
+###### `http_redirect`

+The [`http_redirect`](/docs/json/apps/http/servers/listener_wrappers/http_redirect/) provides HTTP->HTTPS redirects for connections that come on the TLS port as an HTTP request, by detecting using the first few bytes that it's not a TLS handshake, but instead an HTTP request.
 This is most useful when serving HTTPS on a non-standard port (other than `443`), since browsers will try HTTP unless the scheme is specified.
-Don't use this on an HTTP server.
 It must be placed _before_ the `tls` listener wrapper.
-For example:
+Here's an example:

 ```caddy
 {